ferasn/notes2/MQ/MQ_Channels_Connections.md

 * Channel properties:
   1. Nonpersistent message speed (NPMSPEED): This property applies to all channel types (senders and receivers) that trasmit messages between queue managers.
 It is not applicable to Server-connection channels.
      - NORMAL: Nonpersistent messages on a channel are transferred within transactions.
-Message delivery between queue managers is acknowledged.
 No message is lost in transit.
-     - FAST (Default value): Nonpersistent messages on a channel are not transferred within transactions.
-No acknowledgement.
-The advantage is speed.
-The disadvatnage is messages might be lost if there is a transmission failure or if the channel stops when the messages are in transit.
+     - FAST (Default value): Nonpersistent messages on a channel are not transferred within transactions.  unit of work, syncpoint, transaction

 * The queue that holds the synchronization data for channels is SYSTEM.CHANNEL.SYNCQ

 * Stopping a receiver channel: it is stuck waiting to a message from sender.
 Two ways to get this message:
   1. The sender sends a message batch
   2. The sedner sends a heartbeat

+* Sender channel "retry" vs receiver channel "message retry"

+* How to simulator in-doubt sender channel? using three queues and the third queue with depth 1 and sending messages to the three queues in sequence and makding batch size three.
+When the third message (the last in the batch) is sent by sender channel, it start the confirm flow and enters in-doubt.
+The receiver upon receiving the thrid message will fail to put the message in thrid queue and enters "message" retry loop.

+* Channel parameters that negotiated:
+  1. heartbeat: the max value of both sender and receiver is taken.

 * In-doubt channels and channel sequence numbers: